sartography/recap-docker/README.md

 # Docker

+The SCSB Middleware codebase and components are all licensed under the Apache 2.0 license, with the exception of a set of API design components (JSF, JQuery, and Angular JS), which are licensed under MIT X11.

 [Docker](https://www.docker.com/why-docker) is an open-source software platform to create, deploy and manage virtualized application containers on a common operating system (OS).
 The SCSB(Shared Collections Service Bus) application runs with docker containers running up and dependent on each other.
 Each container provides a microservice project which are built as separate images.
 All the micro services which are used in SCSB applications are given under respective modules.

 ### Prerequisites